iomesh/docs/docs/volume-operations/create-storageclass.md

 ### Creating StorageClass

 If none of StorageClasses meet usage requirements, you can create a new one and specify its parameters.
+Parameters available for modification is listed below:

 | Parameter| Available Values| Default | Description|
 | ----- | ----- | ------- | ---------- |